 The Data Guard log apply services update standby databases with redo data that is transmitted automatically from the primary database by redo transport services.
 The archived redo log files and standby redo log files contain all of the database changes except for unrecoverable or unlogged changes.
-On physical standby databases, Redo Apply applies the redo data to stay transactionally consistent with the primary database.
-On logical standby databases, SQL Apply applies the redo data to stay transactionally consistent with the primary database.
+On physical standby databases, Redo Apply applies the redo data to keep the standby consistent with the primary database.
+On logical standby databases, SQL Apply applies the redo data to keep the standby consistent with the primary database.
 On snapshot standby databases, the redo data is received but not applied until the snapshot standby database is converted back to a physical standby database.